Desktop Portal to Data Science

 The following applications are available by default in Navigator:

-Advanced conda users can also build your own Navigator applications.
+Advanced conda users can also build their own Navigator applications.

 How can I run code with Navigator?¶